What Are The Best Knit and Crochet Blanket Sizes for All…

 What Size Are Knit and Crochet Baby Blankets?

 Four of these knit and crochet blanket sizes are designed specifically for babies.
 The smallest size is the lovey, which is ten inches square.
 The biggest baby blanket size is the receiving blanket, which is 40″ square.
-When you go to make a baby blanket, you’re most likely to find that last size in a pattern.
+This is the most common size for a baby blanket.
 Therefore, if you want to crochet a baby blanket of your own design, you might want to aim for a 40″ square blanket size.

 Best Crochet Baby Blankets for Gifting